 This particular type of bond is required for any public work contract that reaches above $100,000 in order to protect the tax payer’s investment.
 While this bond is required for a public work contract, it can also be requested for any private contract or when a general contractor needs it for their sub-contractors.
 If any claim is filed by the contract owner on the bond, the contractor will be required to pay back the surety company that provided the bond.
 One of the most common examples of a contractor not being able to complete the contract they’ve signed is if they have to file bankruptcy and are unable to finish the job.
 In this case, the surety must compensate the contract owner for the losses.
 Visit our dedicated contractor bond page to learn more.

-When getting ready to start a project, it’s oftentimes necessary for a contractor to purchase a P bonds as well as a payment bond.
+When getting ready to start a project, it’s oftentimes necessary for a contractor to purchase P bonds as well as a payment bond.
 While these two bonds are both essential towards the completion of a project, they do have slight differences that make it important to purchase both.
 For instance, a payment bond is a guarantee by you as the contractor that you will pay all of the suppliers, laborers, and sub-contractors that work with you on the project at hand.
-A Contractor Performance bond ensures that the job is completed exactly as it was detailed in the contract.
+A Contractor bond ensures that the job is completed exactly as it was detailed in the contract.
 Call us and we’ll give you a proper performance bond definition, today!

-The cost are a minor percentage of the entire contract amount.
+The cost is a minor percentage of the entire contract amount.
 Bigger contract premiums are typically 1% (give or take).
-Contracts that are smaller have less underwriting requirements, but inflict a higher price at approximately 3%.
+Contracts that are smaller have less underwriting requirements but inflict a higher price at approximately 3%.

-Contact Surety by NFP today, and see if you qualify for a P bond, and we will help determine all the involved costs.
-We will make it easier for you.
-Simply, fill out the online application to get an easy online quote.
+Contact Surety by NFP today, and see if you qualify for a bond, and we will help determine all the involved costs.
+We will make it easier for you, and if yo’re confused, we’ll better provide a performance bond definition.